vosonlab/voson.tcn/README.md

 # vosonTCN

 Twitter Conversation Networks and Analysis.
-This package uses the Twitter API v2 [Early Access](https://developer.twitter.com/en/products/twitter-api/early-access) endpoints to collect tweets and generate networks for threaded conversations identified using the new [conversation identifier](https://developer.twitter.com/en/docs/twitter-api/conversation-id).
+This package uses the Twitter API v2 [Early Access](https://developer.twitter.com/en/products/twitter-api/early-access) endpoints to collect tweets and generate networks for threaded conversations identified using the new tweet [conversation identifier](https://developer.twitter.com/en/docs/twitter-api/conversation-id).

+An introduction to the Twitter API v2 can be found [here](https://developer.twitter.com/en/docs/twitter-api/early-access), and the Twitter Developer Application that includes early access [here](https://developer.twitter.com/en/apply-for-access).

-#### Twitter OAuth Authentication
+### OAuth Authentication

-This package uses the app based authentication approach with an `OAuth2` bearer token that only has read-only access, as opposed to a user based one that requires an `OAuth1a` token and has broader permissions.
-To retrieve a bearer token the `consumer key` and `consumer secret` for a Developer `Standard Project` or `Academic Research Project` app that has been approved to use the Twitter API v2 endpoints are required.
-These can be found on the Twitter Developer Portals [Projects & Apps](https://developer.twitter.com/en/portal/projects-and-apps) page.
+This package currently uses app based authentication approach with an `OAuth2` bearer token rather than a user based one that uses an `OAuth1a` token.
+Bearer tokens have read-only API access and higher rate-limits, whereas user tokens have lower rate-limits and broader permissions that are not required for searching and collecting tweets.
+To retrieve a bearer token, both the `consumer key` and `consumer secret` for a Developer `Standard Project` or `Academic Research Project` app (that has been approved to use the Twitter API v2 endpoints) are required.
+These can be found or created on the Twitter Developer Portals [Projects & Apps](https://developer.twitter.com/en/portal/projects-and-apps) page.

-#### Search Endpoint
+### Search Endpoint

 By default the `recent` search endpoint is used that makes available for collection only tweets that were made within the last 7 days.
-If the user has an `Academic Research Project` they can use the `tcn_threads` parameter `type = "all"` to collect all `historical` conversation tweets.
+If the user has an `Academic Research Project` they can also use the `tcn_threads` parameter `type = "all"` to collect on all `historical` conversation tweets.

-#### Twitter API v2 Rate-limits
+### Rate-limits and Quotas

-The API `Recent search` endpoint where the conversation tweets are retrieved from has a rate-limit of 450 requests per 15 min (per app).
+The API `recent search` endpoint where the conversation tweets are retrieved from has a rate-limit of 450 requests per 15 min (per app).
 A single request can retrieve 100 tweets, translating to an upper limit of 45,000 tweets per 15 mins.
-This package is not currently using user based access which would have smaller per user rate-limits.

 There is currently a cap of 500,000 tweets that be collected per month per project under the Twitter API v2 `Standard` product track and 10,000,000 for the `Academic Research` track.

-#### Limitations
+### Limitations

 - Not currently managing quotas or rate-limits.
 Does not check or wait until reset time when the rate-limit has been reached.
 - Does not yet support OAuth1a authentication.

-### Installation
+## Installation

 ```R
 library(remotes)